Information for Group Visitors at Lancaster Leisure Park

 Browse for hours at GB Antiques Centre, the country’s biggest indoor antiques and furniture centre, bag a bargain at the Original Factory Shop, take a brewery tour or savour local produce in our stunning farm shop.

-After all that shopping, take the weight off your feet in our stunning new restaurant.
+After all that shopping, take the weight off your feet in our the Country Style restaurant.
 With 140 seats inside and an extra 100 outside there’s plenty of room to accommodate your coach party.
 Everyone can be fed at same time and there’s different menus to choose from depending on how much time you have.
 For those in hurry, a lighter bite of coffee and cake is on offer or relax with a quintessential English afternoon tea.
 For the heartier appetite there’s an extensive carvery which runs all day.
-You can choose from award winning meats and vegetables and its served instantly, meaning there’s no waiting around if you need to get your group back on the coach.
+You can choose from award winning meats and vegetables served instantly, meaning there’s no waiting around if you need to get your group back on the coach.

 For those with a sweet tooth the new ice cream parlour won’t disappoint with 24 flavours of Wallings Ice cream to choose from.